romainmartinez/motion/docs/overview.md

 !!! info "Extending xarray"
     Xarray is designed as a general purpose library and tries to avoid including domain specific functionalities.
-    But inevitably, the need for more domain specific domain specific logic arises.
+    But inevitably, the need for more domain specific logic arises.
     That's why motion and [dozens of other scientific packages](http://xarray.pydata.org/en/stable/related-projects.html) extend xarray.

     Extending data structure in Python is usually achieved with class inheritance.